 Meetings eat time as an ever-hungry monster.
 On the other hand, the output of an average meeting is poor at least.
 I have been working in progressive and mindful organizations.
 They had rules and culture.
 Nevertheless, I’m invited to meaningless meetings way too often.
 So how to prepare for an effective team meeting?

 I like the idea of a monetary value of a decision made at a meeting.
 It is simple.
 In fact, it is a timer that shows the cost of a meeting in dollars.
 Calculations are easy.
-You need to know hourly rates of all participant and multiply them by the hours you spent to produce a decision.
+You need to know the hourly rates of all participants and multiply them by the hours you spent to produce a decision.
 When a meeting is over, you will see how much a decision costs.

 Do the exercise several times.
 You will find that your team meetings are golden.
 It is to say nothing about demotivation and disengagement effect.
 I bet you will want to have effective meetings after that.

 Therefore, here are the steps to prepare and lead an effective team meeting.

 Skipping this step is tempting.
 There is always a feeling that you can just walk into the room and give a speech.
 It will mobilize and engage all participants.
 Then all you need to do is rip the benefits.

 It doesn’t work this way.
 You need to plan before you act.
 Conversations tend to derail very quickly.
 The only way to stick to the point is to have an agenda.

 If a meeting is not worth writing an agenda – then it is not important enough to waste time on.

 Besides the main topic you must discuss, there are always some additional points on the agenda.
 It is like a scope creep.
 You need to identify everything that will be talked about.
 They will take up time.
 For example, introducing new attendees, voting for the best idea, assigning action items, etc.